polarcoconut/thesis-skew/README.md

 - Create and activate a Python virtual environment like conda.
 - Dependencies are in requirements.txt

 - Set up MongoDB, Redis, and RabbitMQ.
-A good way to do this is to create a free Heroku instance and then add the following free add-ons: mlab, heroku redis)
+An easy way to do this is to create a free Heroku instance and then add the following free add-ons: mlab, heroku redis, rabbitmq bigwig)
-- Set up a RabbitMQ instance. (e.g., rabbitmq bigwig)

 - Create a `.env` file in the root directory with the following lines:
 ```